zifeo/deep-jupyter/README.md

 ## Tensorboard

 One can spawn a board for any directory using tensorboard button in jupyter ui (the redirection might not work directly, in this case, go to the running tab and click on the corresponding board).
-The bord can also be used from pytorch using [tensorboard-pytorch](https://github.com/lanpa/tensorboard-pytorch) package.
+The board can also be used from pytorch using [tensorboard-pytorch](https://github.com/lanpa/tensorboard-pytorch) package.

 ## Toolbox

+Based on Cuda 9, for full list see the [Dockerfile](./Dockerfile).

 - cython
 - numpy/scipy
 - matplotlib/seaborn
 - pandas
-- sklearn/scikit-plot
-- pyro
+- sklearn/scikit-image/scikit-plot
 - pytorch/skorch
 - tensorflow
+- pyro